 - Build a schedule: In the interactive drag’n’drop interface, build a schedule that you are happy with.
 Play around with it freely.

 - Build your schedule offline: The initial version of a schedule is often hard to figure out.
 You can print out proportionally sized cards of the talks to cut out and play around with.

-- Publish your schedule: Whenever something has changed noticeably, publish a new schedule by naming it and clicking a button.
-Speakers will receive notifications if the new release changes their talk.
+- Publish your schedule: Whenever something has changed noticeably, publish a new schedule.
+Speakers will receive notifications if the new release changes their talk time or location.

 - Transparent updates: pretalx provides a public changelog and an Atom feed, so that your participants can receive notifications as soon as you release a new schedule version.

 - Integrate recordings: Unless the speakers have set the do-not-record flag, you may sync and integrate the recording in the talk’s page for the participants’ convenience.

 - Provide feedback: Attendees can provide anonymous feedback to speakers.
 The feedback will be visible to the speakers themselves and the organisers, but not publicly.